d9w/deep-learning-intro/index.md

 This is a short introduction to deep learning intended for those with no or little deep learning experience.
 Using Numpy and Pytorch, we cover the fundamental bases of deep learning: neural networks, backpropagation, and gradient descent.
 We also show practical examples of feedforward and convolutional neural networks on the Fashion MNIST problem.

+This class is a part of the [Reinforcement Learning Virtual School](https://rl-vs.github.io/rlvs2021/index.html).

 ## Installation

 All course materials can be followed on [Binder](https://mybinder.org/v2/gh/d9w/deep-learning-intro/HEAD) or through the Google Colab links below.